tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server replied with a HelloRetryRequest, then the client proceeds as described in {{client-hrr}}.
-Otherwise, if the server replied with a ServerHello, then the client checks if the last 8 bytes of `ServerHello.random` are equal to `accept_confirmation` as defined in {{backend-server}}.
+Otherwise, if the server replied with a ServerHello, then the client checks if the "encrypted_client_hello" extension is present and that its payload is equal to `accept_confirmation` as defined in {{backend-server}}.
 If so, then it presumes acceptance.
 Otherwise, the client presumes rejection.

 #### Accepted ECH